-Every street outreach program should participate in the local community's coordinated assessment system.
-In the NC BoS CoC, each community utilizes the Prevention and Diversion screening tool to help divert people from homelessness and assess their needs for emergency services, and the Individual and Family VI-SPDAT Prescreen Tools to assess client service needs and set priorities for permanent housing.
+Every street outreach program within the NC Balance of State should participate in the local community's coordinated entry system.
+In the NC BoS CoC, each community utilizes the Prevention and Diversion screening tool to help divert people from homelessness and assess their needs for emergency services, and the Homeless Assessment and Referral Tool (HART) to assess client service needs and set priorities for permanent housing.
 Housing programs use the Case Management Tool for more developed housing placement purposes and for intensive case management over time.
-Street outreach programs should administer the VI-SPDAT as soon as appropriate, eschewing the agreed upon 14-day waiting period, to quickly get clients onto the community's waiting list for permanent housing.
+Street outreach programs should administer HART as soon as appropriate, eschewing the agreed upon 14-day waiting period, to quickly get clients onto the community's waiting list for permanent housing.

-Acuity: When using the VI-SPDAT prescreens, acuity means the presence of a presenting issue based on the prescreening score.
+Acuity: When using HART, acuity means the presence of a presenting issue based on the prescreening score.
 Acuity on the prescreening tool is expressed as a number with the higher score representing more complex, co-occurring issues likely to impact overall stability in permanent housing.
 When using the Case Management Tool, acuity refers to the severity of the presenting issue and the ongoing goals in addressing these issues.

-Case Management Tool: A standardized tool for case management to track outcomes in the coordinated assessment process.
+Case Management Tool: A standardized tool for case management to track outcomes in the coordinated entry process.
 Housing programs administer this tool at program entry, housing entry, and every six months thereafter until program discharge.
 Upon discharge from the program, housing case managers administer the tool one final time 12 months later, when possible, to ensure the household continues to make progress.